gammu/gammu/docs/manual/smsd/config.rst

     The format in which the SMS will be stored: ``detail``, ``unicode``, ``standard``.

     ``detail``
-        format used for message backup by :ref:`gammu`, see :ref:`SMS Backup Format`.
+        format used for message backup by :ref:`gammu`, see :ref:`gammu-smsbackup`.
     ``unicode``
         message text stored in unicode (UTF-16)
     ``standard``